praclet/ctf_osint/challenges/level02/git_me_im_famous/Git_me_Im_famous.md

 ## Message

 Good job, you found the Github account of the hacker!
-Recon his Github repositories, look for anything that look suspicious, maybe you can find something interesting...
+Recon his Github repositories, look for anything suspicious, maybe you can find something interesting...

 To solve this challenge, submit the flag you will find along the challenge.

 ## Solution

-> Aller sur le page https://github.com/0x927
+> Aller sur la page https://github.com/0x927

 > Chercher dans la liste des repos fork le repos => https://github.com/0x927/resources